Fiction Fan Has Been Changed by God’s Words

 When I was almost 17, my mother preached God’s work of the last days to me.
 But I would feel sleepy at every gathering for I felt thatwere difficult to comprehend, that reading novels was more enjoyable and that I would rather read novels at home than have a meeting.
 Therefore, although I believed in God, I attended meetings abnormally all the time.
 Even if I reluctantly read occasionally, I still thought about the plots of the novel in my head.

 In 2015, after God’s newest utterances were circulated, I saw the words of God: “Apart from when they are in school, what do young people, in particular those children who are around 16 or 17 years old, do with the rest of their time?
 (They go to Internet cafes.)
 The life of modern man: Going to Internet cafes and playing games on computers.
-Most people are like this. … when people play games for a long time, their willpower would evaporate.
-The unbelievers have a word to describe this.
-What is it?
-It is ‘decadence.’
-Always playing games, always playing on the computer—this kind of person is decadent.
-‘Decadence’ is a word of the unbelievers.
-We say that these people have no normal humanity.
-They have been filled with the violence and killing of these games and with the things of virtual worlds.
-These games have stripped away the things of normal humanity, filled and forcibly occupied these people, and forcibly occupied any room they have for thought; they are then decadent.
-The unbelievers don’t like these people either.
-But in this world of the unbelievers now, these young people have no way to turn, their parents are unable to control them and their teachers can do nothing with them; there is nothing any country’s education system can do about this trend except comply” (“Young People Should See Through the Evil Trends of the World”).
+Most people are like this. … When people are constantly playing games and wasting time on the computer, their will disappears and they become decadent; they then lack normal humanity.
+They become filled with the violence and killing in these games and with the things of the virtual world.
+The things of normal humanity are stripped away from them by these games, and they are filled and occupied by those games, and their thoughts are occupied by them; these people have become decadent.
+Unbelievers do not like these people, either, but in the current world of unbelievers, these young people have nowhere to turn; their parents are unable to manage them, their teachers can do nothing with them, and there is nothing any country’s education system can do about this trend other than succumb to it” (“Believers Must Begin by Seeing Through the World’s Evil Trends”).
 Through these God’s words, I came to know that being addicted to novels, as well as playing online games, actually all belonged to evil trends.
 Thinking back, in the beginning I read novels only to kill time, but little by little my heart was deeply attracted by their plots, and ultimately I totally indulged in the world of novels.
 Originally I was cute and obedient but now my character turned unsociable and eccentric; in addition, I often lived in a fantasy with no interest in everything apart from novels.
 I thought that if I continued being like this, I would be scrapped.

 No, I had to forsake my flesh!
 Hence, I came before God and prayed to Him: “Oh, God!
 I know that You don’t like us living in online games and novels and that You don’t wish to see us afflicted by Satan.
 I also want to betray my flesh, but I’m unable to do that by myself.
 May You lead me and help me completely break away from online novels.”